Puneet-Maan/COSC310_Project/README.md

 ## How to Run the Project

 ### Docker Setup for Full Deployment
+1. Clone the repository

-1. Build the backend Docker image:
+2. Build the backend Docker image:

    ```bash
    cd server
    docker build -t server-image .
    ```

-2. Build the frontend Docker image:
+3. Build the frontend Docker image:

    ```bash
    cd client
    docker build -t client-image .
    ```

-3. Navigate back to the root directory and start the application using Docker Compose:
+4. Navigate back to the root directory and start the application using Docker Compose:

    ```bash
    cd ..